How to get from Cusco to Machu Picchu (Without Trekking)

 Sign showing the distance of the hike from Hidroelectrica to Aguas Calientes, doing this is one of the cheapest ways to get from Cusco to Machu Picchu.

-How Far is the walk to Aguas Calientes from Hidroelectrica?
+How far is the walk to Aguas Calientes from Hidroelectrica?

 The route is almost 11 km from the bus drop-off to Aguas Calientes following the train tracks.

-How Difficult is the Hidroelectrica to Aguas Calientes walk?
+How difficult is the Hidroelectrica to Aguas Calientes walk?

 Unlike many hikes in Peru, this one is almost entirely flat.
 However, mosquitos and other biting insects are everywhere here since it’s a lower altitude than Cusco, so cover up and bring insect repellent.